Geographic Distribution and Habitat

 Conservation Status and Threats

 Cotton-top tamarins are classified as Critically Endangered by the International Union for Conservation of Nature (IUCN, 2020), appearing on the IUCN Red List of Threatened Species.
-Their habitats continue to face deforestation.
+Their habitats continue to face rampant deforestation.
 From 1990-2000, 31% of their habitat was lost to deforestation due to agriculture, logging, and urban expansion.
-In addition, the human population of Colombia has increased 1.6%.
+An estimated population of 2,000 mature individuals remained wild as of the the most current surveys in 2010 and 2012, with am estimated total wild population of under 7,000 individuals.

-Cotton-top tamarins are also threatened by the pet trade and hunting.
-Over 40,000 tamarins have been caught from the wild and sent abroad to be sold as pets or for scientific research.
+It is estimated that over 40,000 tamarins have been caught from the wild and sent abroad to be sold as pets or for scientific research.
+In the late 1960s and early 1970s, 20,000-30,000 individuals were exported to the United States for biomedical research.
 Although it is illegal to import cotton-tops into the United States, they are still used for medical research.
-Captive cotton-top tamarins outnumber the 6,000 wild individuals remaining.

 Due to deforestation, many cotton-top tamarins must live on the edges of forests rather than in the forest interiors.
 Because of this, conservation scientists must take “edge effects” into consideration when focusing on what land to protect.
 Edge effects refer to the differences between the living conditions in forest interiors and forest edges.
 For instance, forest edges experience more sunlight, more wind, and less humidity.
 These make forest edges more vulnerable to fire and more accessible to invasive species, and raise the chances of animals coming into contact with humans.
 Protected areas must not only be large, but also shaped in a way that the forest has few edges (such as a circle or square).